AstarNetwork/astar-community-tutorials/docs/Builder/zkEVM/create-And-Deploy-ERC20-Token.md

 };
 ```

 This code configures the Hardhat environment for EVM smart contract development.
-It loads environment variables from a .env file, specifies Solidity version, sets the artifact output path, and defines the test network named “zKatana” with a specific RPC URL and an account using the private key stored in the environment variable ACCOUNT_PRIVATE_KEY.
+It loads environment variables from a .env file, specifies Solidity version, sets the artifact output path, and defines the test network named “zKatana” with a specific RPC URL and an account using the private key stored in the environment variable `ACCOUNT_PRIVATE_KEY`.

-Feel free to remove the Lock.sol file within the contracts folder.
-Subsequently, introduce a new file named Token.sol, containing the following code:
+Feel free to remove the `Lock.sol` file within the contracts folder.
+Subsequently, introduce a new file named `Token.sol`, containing the following code:

 ```solidity
 // SPDX-License-Identifier: MIT